Join National Chorale’s Artistic Director, Everett McCorvey,

 Guest Conductors and Soloists to celebrate

-Not limited to just one location, the National Chorale has brought the Messiah Sing-In to audiences across the United States, in Boston, Minneapolis, Seattle, Denver, St. Louis, Rochester, NY, Phoenix, Tulsa, Lawrence, WI, the Saratoga Performing Arts Center Amphitheater, and the Ocean Grove Auditorium, NJ.
+The National Chorale has also shared the magic of the Messiah Sing-In with cities across the United States, including Boston, Minneapolis, Seattle, Denver, St. Louis, Rochester (NY), Phoenix, Tulsa, Lawrence (WI), and at major venues like the Saratoga Performing Arts Center Amphitheater and Ocean Grove Auditorium in New Jersey.

 soloists